mattnkrueger/Communication_Networks/README.md

 # ECE:3540 - Communication Networks (Fall 2024)
+Instructor: Professor Tyler Bell, University of Iowa

 ## Course Description

 This course covers the fundamentals of data communication networks and their applications, using the five-layer Internet model as a framework.

-This course was taught by Professor Tyler Bell

 Key topics include:
 - Application layer services (HTTP, SMTP, DNS)